Remembering Nick Powell’s right man, wrong time spell at Man Utd

-Nick Powell became a bit of a laughing stock towards the end of his Manchester United stint, but who knows how different it would have been had the man who signed him stuck around.
+Nick Powell became a bit of a laughing stock towards the end of his Manchester United career, but things could have been very different if the man who signed him stuck around.

 In 2015-16, with Louis van Gaal’s United chasing the equaliser they needed against Wolfsburg to make it out of their Champions League group, their manager took off Juan Mata and brought on Powell for his first outing in the competition for three years.

 ‘Powell for Mata’ became a stick used to beat the Dutchman, before eventually veering into meme territory.
 Soon, you didn’t even need any context to see the phrase ‘Powell for Mata’ thrown around as if it was a sentence anyone ought to be able to understand.